ai4pm/TLGP_v0/README.md

 # Software Description

-Here are the software scripts implementing our deep transfer learning method for multi-ancestral clinico-genomic prediction of diseases and reproducing the results described in the manuscript.
+Here are the software scripts implementing our machine learning methods for multi-ancestral clinico-genomic prediction of diseases and reproducing the results described in the manuscript.

 # Software Structure

 This software contains three major components:

--   data: it contains the instructions for downloading the 14 synthetic datasets used in our experiments, as well as the SNPs and clinical variables used in each disease study.
+-   data: it contains the instructions for downloading the synthetic datasets used in our experiments, as well as the SNPs and clinical variables used in each disease study.